So, you’ve decided to visit Mexico’s west coast. Congrats! You’re in for a treat—sandy beaches, delicious food, and beautiful hills await you.

 No, there isn’t an airport in Sayulita.
 The closest airport to Sayulita is the Puerto Vallarta International Airport.

 Sayulita vs. Puerto Vallarta: Which Will You Choose?

 Puerto Vallarta and Sayulita are both destinations that deserve a visit.
-However, they’re different enough where most people have an affinity to one destination over the other.
+However, they’re different enough that most people have an affinity for one destination over the other.